noamw-create/taboola-ios-lite/README.md

 ### 1. Initialize the SDK

 The `TBLSDK.initialize` method must be called before using any other SDK functionality.
-Initialize the SDK in your `AppDelegate`:
+Initialize the SDK in your `AppDelegate`.
+> **Important:** You must wait for `onTaboolaInitializationComplete` with status `SUCCESS` before calling `setupTaboolaNews`.
+Calling it earlier will result in `SDK_NOT_INITIALIZED` error.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {